Name: Jenny Kaczorowski

 She shifted her feet and the frozen dew clinging to the grass crackled under her.
 The wind shaped her dark hair into softly waving tendrils and she brushed it away from her face with the back of her hand.

 Emma knew she should join the other mourners.
 She knew they expected her to share in their public display of sorrow.

 The slightest touch, the slightest betrayal of emotion and she would lose everything.
 Even a hug, a simple gesture meant to console, could send her spiraling out of control.

 She remained frozen, a silent witness to their grief.
 She saw every detail in stunning clarity.
-The lurid green of the carpet covering the hole in the ground and the cold, dead coffin that held her best friend.
+The lurid green of the carpet covering the hole in the ground and the cold, dead coffin containing the mortal remains her best friend.
 The sky, the same colorless grey as her eyes, burned in her mind.
 Overwhelming sorrow surrounded her, but she refused to absorb any of it.